-II (1) Is the second of two courses designed to introduce students to the United States Air Force and provides an overview of the basic characteristics, missions, and organization of the Air Force.
-Prerequisite: AS 1112 Co-requisite: AS L113 Leadership Laboratory II (2)
+Is the first of two courses designed to introduce students to the United States Air Force and provides an overview of the basic characteristics. missions, and organization of the Air Force.

+Co-requisite: AS L112.
+Leadership Laboratory I (2) AS L112

-AS L113 Leadership laboratory is mandatory for AFROTC cadets and it complements the AS 1113 course by providing cadets with advanced leadership experiences, giving students the opportunity to apply the leadership and management principles.
-Prerequisite: AS L112
+Leadership laboratory is mandatory for AFROTC cadets and it complements the AS 1112 course by providing cadets with advanced leadership experiences, giving students the opportunity to apply the leadership and management principles.
+Co-requisite: AS 1112.